LeptOn30/clinicai/README.md

 ### Frontend Applications

-The project contains two separate frontend applications to demonstrate flexibility in technology choices.
+The project contains a Angular based frontend application.

-*   **`frontend-app/`**: The primary user interface built with **React and TypeScript**.
-It includes a full authentication flow, protected routes, and API interaction via the `api-gateway`.
-*   **`frontend-angular-app/`**: An alternative user interface built with **Angular**.
-It mirrors the functionality of the React app, showcasing a different approach to state management and component architecture.
+*   **`frontend-app/`**: The primary user interface with **Angular**.
+It mirrors the functionality of the replaced React app, showcasing a different approach to state management and component architecture.

 ### Root-Level Files